Ioannis Kapodistrias: Minister of the Septinsular Republic

 Statue of Ioannis Kapodistrias (by Georgios Bonanos) in Panepistimiou street, in front of the National and Kapodistrian University, Athens.

-After two years of revolutionary freedom, triggered by the French Revolution and the ascendancy of Napoleon, in 1799 Russia and the Ottoman Empire drove the French out of the seven Ionian islands and organised them as a free and independent state – the Septinsular Republic – ruled by its nobles.
+After two years of revolutionary freedom, triggered by the French Revolution and the ascendancy of Napoleon, in 1799 Russia and the Ottoman Empire drove the French out of the seven Ionian Islands and organised them as a free and independent state – the Septinsular Republic – ruled by its nobles.
 Kapodistrias, substituting for his father, became one of two ministers of the new state.
 Thus, at the age of 25, Kapodistrias became involved in politics.
-In Kefalonia he was successful in convincing the populace to remain united and disciplined to avoid foreign intervention and, by his argument and sheer courage, he faced and appeased rebellious opposition without conflict.
-With the same peaceful determination, he established authority in all the seven islands.
+In Kefalonia he was successful in convincing the populace to remain united and disciplined to avoid foreign intervention.
+Through his use of argument and sheer courage, he faced and appeased rebellious opposition without conflict.
+With the same peaceful determination, he established authority in all seven islands.

-When Russia sent an envoy, Count George Mocenigo (1762–1839), a noble from Zakynthos who had served as Russian Diplomat in Italy, Kapodistrias became his protégé.
+Russia sent an envoy, Count George Mocenigo of Zakynthos (1762–1839), who had served as Russian Diplomat in Italy.
+Kapodistrias became his protégé.
 Mocenigo later helped Kapodistrias to join the Russian diplomatic service.

-When elections were carried for a new Ionian Senate, Kapodistrias was unanimously appointed as Chief Minister of State.
-In December, 1803, a less feudal and more liberal and democratic constitution was voted by the Senate.
+When elections were carried out for a new Ionian Senate, Kapodistrias was unanimously appointed Chief Minister of State.
+In December 1803, the Senate passed a new constitution, which was less feudal and more liberal and democratic.
 As minister of state, he organised the public sector, putting particular emphasis on education.
-In 1807 the French re-occupied the islands and dissolved the Septinsular Republic.
+In 1807, the French re-occupied the islands and dissolved the Septinsular Republic.

 Russian diplomatic service

 In 1809 Kapodistrias entered the service of Alexander I of Russia.
 His first important mission, in November 1813, was as unofficial Russian ambassador to Switzerland, with the task of helping disentangle the country from the French dominance imposed by Napoleon.
-He secured Swiss unity, independence and neutrality, which were formally guaranteed by the Great Powers, and actively facilitated the initiation of a new federal constitution for the 19 cantons that were the component states of Switzerland, with personal drafts.
+He secured Swiss unity, independence and neutrality, which were formally guaranteed by the Great Powers, and actively facilitated the initiation of a new federal constitution for the 19 cantons that were the component states of Switzerland, with personal drafts of the constitution.